 Ultra Deep Field by Ace Boggess

-Pre-order now from Brick Road Poetry Press.
-Ultra Deep Field pre-orders will ship from Brick Road on August 28th 2017.
+Ultra Deep Field ships within 2-3 days from Brick Road.
 Free shipping on all Domestic U.S.A. orders.

 ULTRA DEEP FIELD is a direct follow-up to Ace Boggess’s previous collection of poetry THE PRISONERS (Brick Road, 2014), composed of poems written during Boggess's last year in lock-up in a West Virginia penitentiary, his year on parole, and his first year of freedom.
 They reflect his journey from the smallness of inmate life to the seeming vastness of the world (and universe) beyond.

 Paperback: 124 pages